SengerM/nicenquickplotlib/README.md

 Nice and quick plot lib uses Matplotlib to produce the plots.
 The *nicenquickplotlib* figures are stored in a self defined class called ```Figure```.
 You can access to any of the matplotlib objects through ```Figure.fig``` and ```Figure.axes```.

 ## Instalation
+Make sure you have Pip installed, then open a terminal (cmd in Windows or any terminal in Ubuntu) and type:
 - Python 2
 ```
 pip install git+https://github.com/SengerM/nicenquickplotlib.git